hartsteim/CzechIdMng/CONTRIBUTING.md

 5. Do not commit anything to the `dist` or `target` folder.

-6. Add information about the change to the changelog.
+6. Add information about the change to the changelog unless it is a minor change.

 7. Create a pull request to the `develop` branch.
 Select a reviewer and assign them as the assignee of the PR.
 As a comment, add a link to the related Redmine page.
 In the Redmine page, add a link to the PR.